Beijing siheyuan: History

 Urban development projects, such as expanding road networks, widening streets, and creating new green spaces, were all shrinking the footprint of siheyuan.
 Siheyuans have been demolished in large numbers, including former residences of notable figures, even some Qing prince's mansions.
 Some siheyuans were listed as protected courtyards at the Beijing municipal, district, and county levels, but even the preserved siheyuans are surrounded by high-rise buildings on all sides, becoming isolated islands in the modern city.

 There are also some successful renovations of Beijing Siheyuan.
 In 1990, Professor Wu Liangyong of Tsinghua University presided over the renovation project of the siheyuans in Ju'er Hutong.
 The traditional siheyuan flat houses were adapted into multi-story modern buildings, incorporating kitchens, bathrooms, and other contemporary features while maintaining the original courtyard layout.
 The project won the United Nations World Habitat Award.
 In the renovation of the dangerous buildings in Nanchizi, some siheyuan houses were also converted into two-story buildings, and underground garages were incorporated.
 In 2006, Beijing released the "Illustrations of Architectural Elements of Beijing Siheyuan" as a reference for the protection, repair, reconstruction, and renovation of siheyuans.

 Tourism

-Visiting Beijing's Hutongs and Siheyuans has become one of the unique contents of Beijing tourism.
-However, most Siheyuans are residential houses and cannot be visited.
+Visiting Beijing's Hutongs and Siheyuans is one of the things to do in Beijing as a tourist However, most Siheyuans are residential houses and cannot be visited.
 Some open celebrity residences have become the main way to understand Siheyuans.